onShowcase/EducationPolicies/socialmediapolicy.md

 *	Each class should create at least one post per day to upload to official school accounts.
 > The success of social media is down to interaction and engagement.
 The more posts, the more people who will see them and engage.

 *	Social networks should be managed either through a single person or via a social media management solution in which all users will have their own log in and password.
-(For example: Tweetdeck, onShowcase)
 > Many social media management solutions allow users to manage multiple accounts in one place, saving time.
+For example: Tweetdeck, onShowcase.

 #### May (optional)
 * All employees, whether they are teaching staff or not, may contribute to the school's bank of social media content if the wish.